open-contracting/standard/standard/docs/en/01_standard/03_use_cases.md

 ## More information

-More detail about our demand-side assessment can be found on the standard blog.
+More detail about our demand-side assessment can be found on the standard blog, and in our [demand-side assessment document](https://docs.google.com/document/d/1zdgqSf-LUFVxO6Y_7v1cQf7l0vx35-p502jAI49JRmQ/edit?usp=sharing).